AzharBhyat/h14-drone-control/README.md

 **Commands JSON file:**

    The project includes a `commands.json` file that defines the drone's control commands.
-Make sure this file is in the root of the repository for the controller to function properly.
-You can experiment yourself and add more commands as you wish for increased functionality.
----

-## Commands

 The `commands.json` file contains various commands that can be sent to the drone.
 Each command is a byte string representing a specific action.
 Here’s an example of how a command is defined:

 ```json
 {